Links checked 27/10/2022

 Cleveland Clinic:

-There really are no disadvantages to a herbivorous diet!
+Veganism may seem like the pinnacle of clean eating.
+The ultimate health-food diet.
+The top of the top, nutrition-wise.
 A plant-based diet has many health benefits, including lowering the risk for heart disease, hypertension, Type 2 diabetes, and cancer.
 It can also help lower cholesterol and blood pressure levels, plus maintain weight and bone health.

 New York Presbyterian Hospital: